GenesysCloudBlueprints/zoom-meetings-sms-blueprint/blueprint/index-draft.md

 3. Search and select the Conversation>message>Create and messaging>sms>send permissions and then click **Save** to assign the appropriate permissions to your custom role.

 :::primary
 **Note:** Assign this custom role to your user record before you create the Genesys Cloud OAuth client.
-The messaging>sms>send permission requires the GMA/Portico Non-conversational, bi-directional SMS, MMS, Email and RCS messaging product to be activated in your Genesys Cloud organization.
+The messaging>sms>send permission requires the GMA/Portico Non-conversational, bi-directional SMS, MMS, Email, and RCS messaging product to be activated in your Genesys Cloud organization.
 :::

   ![Add permissions to your custom role](images/assignPermissionToCustomRole.png "Add permissions to your custom role")